Our 9th Annual Christmastime in Cambria 2019

 • And you have the most convenient access – The cost of admission is included in your fee, but the cool part is that you don’t have to worry about parking, etc., because you step out of your room, and you are THERE.
 The Market closes down every evening at 9:00 PM, so all of that which is just outside your room window goes dark and quiet.

 • You can visit early – when it opens.
 The Market opens at 5:00, and we plan this trip so that you are already checked into your room and can be in the Market before it gets crowded.
-And you can either eat dinner there (they have sandwiches and have added a beer garden this past year) or then take the free market shuttle down into Cambria and dine at any one of the village’s restaurants.
+And you can either eat dinner there (they have sandwiches and have added a beer garden) or then take the free market shuttle down into Cambria and dine at any one of the village’s restaurants.

 • The Cambria Pines Lodge – Nestled into Cambria's pine forest, the Lodge goes all-out during the Holiday season decorating not only the grounds but also the Lodge itself.
 One of Cambria's best properties, with plenty of time to explore both the Lodge and the surrounding town.